imagej/imagej.github.io/pages/Register_Virtual_Stack_Slices.md

 {% include component-stats
 content=':sc.fiji:register\_virtual\_stack\_slices' %}{|
 |style="vertical-align:top" |![Register Virtual Stack scheme - All
-images are transformed to match the reference](Rvs_scheme.png "Register Virtual Stack scheme - All images are transformed to match the reference")
+images are transformed to match the reference](/images/pages/Rvs_scheme.png "Register Virtual Stack scheme - All images are transformed to match the reference")"
 |}

 This plugin takes a sequence of image slices stored in a folder, and